-3. Tama Tension Watch
+Tama Tension Watch

 Just like the Drum Dial, the Tama Tension Watch operates in a similar fashion.
 I found that the Drum Dial is more accurate and produced better results every time.
 It’s much more user-friendly and is more consistent.

 The Tama Tension Watch resembles an old drain plug if you ask me.
 It features this detachable nylon bumper that ensures a consistent measuring distance from the rim.
-It’s a good idea in practice, but looks rather strange.
+It’s a good idea in practice but looks rather strange.

 I noticed that Tama also makes another tension watch that looks eerily similar to the Drum Dial’s design called the Tama TAMTW100.
 Just like the other tension watch, this drum tuner gauges real head tension and not the tuning rod torque.
 Both drum tuners feature an analog display which is not as accurate as its digital counterparts.
 Instructions included contain sample tuning settings.

-4. Tru Tuner TT001 Rapid Drum Head Replacement System
+Tru Tuner TT001 Rapid Drum Head Replacement System

 This thing is wild.
 From the picture alone, you can’t even imagine what you are buying.
-This is a bit of an outlier on our list, but still deserves some recognition.
+This is a bit of an outlier on our list but still deserves some recognition.
 This drum tuner allows you to remove all lugs on your drum simultaneously to reduce the hassle of changing heads.
 You can change your snare drum head in less than a minute!

 When using the Tru Tuner, you’re actually tuning all the tension rods at the same time, allowing for perfect tension at the same time.
 One of the big issues of tuning a drum by hand is uneven tension to the opposite lug.
-For example, if you tune the closest lug to your body, the one farthest away of the opposite side will naturally detune.
+For example, if you tune the closest lug to your body, the one farthest away from the opposite side will naturally detune.
 This drum tuner completely alleviates this problem.

 While not a traditional drum tuner by any means, the Tru Tuner still makes our list as one of our favorites.
 It’s not a bad price to pay for how useful this product will be to you.